dreadfulgate/ce_stories/README.md

 1. Upload the php files to your plugins folder;
 2. Activate them in the Plugins menu.
-3. If the "Story So Far" meta box doesn't show int the "Add Comic" page, you might have to check it in the Screen Options drop-down.
-The widgtets should just show in your widgets page, somewhere around where the other Comic Easel widgets are.
+3. If the "Story So Far" meta box doesn't show in the "Add Comic" page, you might have to check it in the Screen Options drop-down at the top of the page.
+The widgets should just show in your widgets page, somewhere around where the other Comic Easel widgets are.
 4. You'll find all the instructions you need right where you need them: Around the meta box for "The Story So Far" and in the widget itself for "this Story".
-It's all real simple.
+It's all really simple.
 I think.
 5. If you run into issues, please let me know.
+That's what I'm here for!